ForgeRock/forgeops/how-tos/migrate-legacy-to-YYYY.md

 We can set this in `values.yaml` like so:

-`forgeops image --no-kustomize -e my_env --image-repo us-docker.pkg.dev/MyProject/images -t 7.5.0 am`
+`forgeops image --no-kustomize -e my-env --image-repo us-docker.pkg.dev/MyProject/images -t 7.5.0 am`

 Do this for any custom image you have built.
 Now your Helm configuration is ready.